 What is central heating sludge?

-The main causes for central heating sludge are limescale and dirty water.
+The main causes of central heating sludge are limescale and dirty water.

 Simply put, sludge is a build-up of product in our central heating system.
 Naturally, chemical reactions are happening all the time in our heating system.
 These occur, because the water we use isn’t completely pure, it has minerals in it.